BM32ESRF/lauetools/index.rst

 	> lauetools   for the main GUI
 	> peaksearch  for batch Laue pattern peak search processing
 	> indexrefine   for batch Laue pattern indexing and unit cell (strain) refinement
+	> buildsummary    to compile all results from indexrefine analysis
+	> plotmap    to plot 2D map of structural quantities from file built previously
+	> plotmeshgui   to plot 2D map from counters values in (spec) logfile

 To deal with relative import, the package name ‘LaueTools’ must be specified to the python interpreter with -m option as following